 How to deepen this yoga stretch?

 You may push the pelvis forward a little bit.
-Ensure you’re reaching up with the fingers rather than trying to bend backwards.
+Ensure you’re reaching up with your fingers rather than trying to bend backwards.

 - This asana involves a slight arching of the back, which is a great exercise for the shoulder, spine, ribs, and back muscles.